 Another minus is that it has been designed to use PX675 mercury batteries which are no longer available.
 Luckily you can find an environmentally friendly replacement battery.

 An excellent point is its sophisticated and very advanced ambient light flash exposure system.
 You can easily get surprisingly good back light pictures with this "fill in " flash of the Eighties.
 Konica Auto S3 is a good example of the compact rangefinder cameras in its own age and price group.
 Undoubtedly it was second to none in those years.
 Good-looking, compact in size, reliable, easy to use and above all it still takes excellent photos.
-About the sturdyness; I proved it once by reversing over it with my Triumph.
+About the sturdyness; I proved it once by reversing over it with my Triumph car.
 The result was; No visible marks or any kind or a malfunction !
-The sturdy briefcase and light rear was a salvation.

 History of Konica begun as early as 1873.
 During the years the company name has changed several times and in the year 2003 Konica and Minolta concluded a merger agreement.
 The company name is now: Konica Minolta Holdings Inc.